-- ✓ The set of irrational numbers, which are all numbers that can't be expressed as fractions.
-Examples of irrational numbers include $\sqrt{2}$ , $\sqrt{21}$ , and $\pi$ . - ✓ The set of all real numbers, which comprise all the sets of numbers previously discussed.
-For examples of a real number, think of one number . . . any number.
+- ightharpoonup The set of irrational numbers: all numbers that can't be expressed as fractions.
+Examples of irrational numbers include $\sqrt{2}$, $\sqrt{21}$, and π. - ✓ The set of all real numbers: all the sets of numbers previously discussed.
+For examples of a real number, think of a number . . . any number.
 Whatever it is, it's real.
-Any number from the previous lists would work as an example.
+Any number from the previous bullets works as an example.
 The numbers that aren't real numbers are imaginary.